pak3nuh/java-lang-compiler-extensions/sealed-classes/README.md

 # Sealed Classes
-Restricts the inheritance chain of a class hierarchy so that the full tree can be known at compile time.
+A sealed class hierarchy is an inheritance chain that is known at compile time so that the compiler can make validations like exhaustive expressions.
-With the tree known at compile time, it can be possible to generate code that fully exhausts the inheritance chain possibilities and breaks compilation if a branch is missing.
+This processor allows marking types as part of sealed hierarchies and generates exhaustive expression evaluators for annotated types.

 ## Example
-For a definition
+For a definition with a root type and two sealed children
 ```java
 public abstract class Person {
     Person(){}